Where is the Real Stone of Destiny?

 Or has it?

 The twist is that after being damaged during the 1950 heist, the stone went to a stonemason's yard in Glasgow for repair.
-And that mason, Bertie Gray, had made two copies.
+And that mason, Bertie Gray, made two copies.
 According to the Reverend John Mackay Nimmo, Chevalier of the Knights Templar of Scotland, it was one of these copies that went back to London in 1951, and the real stone hidden in a location that he alone knew.
 When the Scottish Parliament recovened in 1999, Nimmo offered his stone to the nation.
 X-ray analysis showed that Nimmo's stone was not broken and repaired in a way consistent with the stone taken in 1950, and it subsequently disappeared from view.

 Well that's a nice story.
 A quirky anecdote for something that was definitely taken in 1296 by Edward I, and definitely taken back again in 1950.
 That must be it, surely?
 No!
 Strap in, because the Stone of Destiny has more legend and myth attached to it than anything else in Scottish history.